gublan24/BerkeleyDbUmple/README.md

 # Berkeley DB (Umple)

 ## Description
-This repo offers Umple SPL (compositional) version of Berkeley DB JE.
-It was refactored from a version written in FeatureHouse.
-Mixsets are used to represent features of the SPL of Berkeley DB.
+This repo offers an SPL compositional version of Berkeley DB JE writen in Umple.
+It was refactored from a FeatureHouse implementaion.
+Mixsets are used to represent the features of the Berkeley DB.
 Initial translation to Umple was accomplished by Umplificator.
-Then we transformed each feature’s fragments written in FeatureHouse code into mixset fragments.
+Then each each feature’s fragments are refactored into mixset fragments.

 ##  Installation
 There two simple requirements :